DarshanDadhaniya/superSimpleStockMarket/README.md

 This is a maven project, so you can run these 2 goals:
 * mvn test -> to execute the unit tests.
 * mvn package -> to generate the executable jar.

-To run the program just run:
-* java -jar super-simple-stock-market-0.1.0.jar

-To run the REST APIs
-* After the Server is started by the above command.
-Please open http://localhost:8080/swagger-ui.html# on Browser
-* Now we can run the APIs by filling appropriate values needed for the APIs

 #Controller Classes